LancerComet/vue2-jsx-runtime/README.md

 })
 ```

-Due to limitations, using ref is a little different form to Vue 3.
+Due to limitations, using ref is a little different from to Vue 3.

 You can check [this](https://github.com/vuejs/composition-api#limitations) out for more information.